Tuesday, September 17, 2024

 I was able to return to see the Utah Symphony perform two of the Star Wars films.
 I've been a lifelong Star Wars fan, and I've been a member of some super-enthusiastic Star Wars audiences, but there was something different—something special—about that audience at Harry Potter and the Prisoner of Azkaban.
 There were lots of kids (and some adults) in Hogwarts robes, lots of people wearing Gryffindor scarves, and less of the "fanboy" vibe you often get at Star Wars events.
 The audience was united in a different way, a more magical way, that I have difficulty describing.
 It all added up to one of the most stunning cinematic experiences I've ever had.

 The stories of Harry Potter and Star Wars, at least in my view, both fall into the category of fantasy.
 (Star Wars contains many fantasy elements, and the setting alone—in a galaxy far, far away—prevents it from qualifying as strictly science fiction, which is usually based on stories and/or characters that originated on Earth.)
 Both franchises project traditional good/heroic values, although I've always felt that Harry Potter is much closer to reality, with even deeper meaning and more complexity.
 And I'm not saying this to rank one over the other, only to note the differences in their respective fandoms (which, with me as Exhibit A, feature a lot of overlap).
 Most kids instantly like Star Wars because it's cool.
-Most kids who love Harry Potter, though, have more of an emotionally complex connection.
+Most kids who love Harry Potter, though, have a more complex emotional connection.

 I have a friend who didn't want her kids to read the Harry Potter books because she thought they were about witchcraft.
 That's like saying that Finding Nemo is all about swimming.
 It's a feature of the story but not the focus.
 The stories are about family and friendship, loyalty, compassion, telling the truth, doing the right thing in the face of adversity, increasing our knowledge through learning, keeping an open mind, dealing with a painful past, fighting to overcome evil, the joys and sorrows of teenage romance, standing up to bullies, and so much more.